oroinc/documentation/user_guide/marketing_list.rst

 .. image:: ./img/marketing/list_general_details.png

-The following fields are mandatory and *must* be specified:
+The following fields are mandatory and **must** be specified:

 .. csv-table::
   :header: "Field", "Description"
   :widths: 10, 30

-  "**Name**","Name used to refer to the marketing list in the system."
-  "**Entity**","Define what entity records will be used to make the list.
+  "**Name**","Name used to refer to the marketing list in the system" "**Entity**","Records of the chosen entity and entities related to it will be used to create rules for the list.

   Choose an entity from the drop-down.
 Only entities that have contact details (E-mail or phone number) are available."